Eschede train disaster: Bridge collapse

 The front power car and coaches one and two cleared the bridge.
 The third carriage hit the bridge, causing it to collapse, but cleared the bridge.
-Coach four cleared the bridge, moved away from the track onto an embankment, and hit a group of trees before stopping.
-The bridge pieces crushed the rear half of coach five.
-The restaurant coach, six, was crushed to a 15 cm height.
-With the track now obstructed completely by the collapsed bridge, the remaining cars jackknifed into the rubble in a zig-zag pattern: car 7, the service car, the restaurant car, the three first-class cars numbered 10 to 12, and the rear power car all derailed and slammed into the pile.
+Coach four cleared the now-collapsing bridge without being struck by falling debris, moved away from the track onto an embankment, and hit a group of trees before stopping.
+Pieces of the bridge fell on and crushed the rear half of coach five.
+Car 6, the restaurant coach, was also struck by falling debris and crushed to a 15 cm height.
+With the track now obstructed completely by the collapsed bridge, the remaining cars jackknifed into the rubble in a zig-zag pattern: car 7, the service car, the restaurant car, the three first-class cars numbered 10 to 12, and the rear power car all derailed and crashed into the pile.
 The resulting chaos was likened to a partially collapsed folding ruler.
 An automobile was also found in the wreckage; it belonged to the two railway technicians killed, and was probably parked on the bridge before the accident.

 Separated from the rest of the carriages, the detached front power car coasted for a further three kilometers (two miles) until it came to a stop after passing Eschede railway station.

 Front power car 401 051 at Munich in August 2007.
 The power car coasted down the track until it came to a halt a short distance after Eschede railway station.
 Having sustained only minor damage during the accident, it was repaired and returned to service.